 Plugin Compatibility Breaks

-Most WooCommerce plugins assume traditional architecture.
-Subscription management, booking systems, product configurators, advanced shipping calculators—many don’t work with headless out of the box.
+Most WooCommerce plugins assume a standard WordPress frontend.
+Subscription management, booking systems, product configurators, advanced shipping calculators – many don’t work with headless out of the box.

 You’ll pay to rebuild functionality you already had.
 Sometimes tens of thousands of dollars for features that were working fine before.